arnov-sinha/CISC106/README.md

 # CISC106

 The samples provided are only for understanding the concepts of python.
-You are not permitted to use it or distribute it in any manner.
+You are permitted to use it or distribute it in any manner.

+cheers!